 Yet wherever on the scale you or the dominant caregivers around you sit, understanding this archetype can provide valuable insight into the dynamics of parent-child relationships.
 Taking an honest look at yourself and your own relationships may reveal much about the impact that one person’s behavior can have (or has had) on her children’s psychological development.

-YOU MAY LIKE: Meaning of the Maiden Archetype
+Related: Meaning of the Maiden Archetype

 What are the origins of the devouring mother archetype?

 More and more, she is rising to the forefront of contemporary Western society.
 This is a contentious issue, and hard to handle for many modern mothers.

 Our children need protection, that much is clear.
 But from what, exactly?

 Like all shadow aspects of the feminine (and masculine), in order to be seen, healed and integrated, the devouring mother must manifest into the material world.
 If we ignore her, or continue to suppress her, she’ll only become more and more distorted, and emerge as a more monstrous version of herself.

 Mythological and Cultural Roots

 The Devouring Mother Archetype has its roots in many mythologies and cultures throughout history.
 One of the earliest examples is the Hindu goddess Kali.
 She is often depicted as a fierce and terrifying figure with a necklace of skulls and a skirt made of human arms.
 Kali Ma is both creator and destroyer and represents the cyclical nature of life and death.

 In Greek mythology, the mother goddess Demeter is associated with fertility and the harvest.
 Her myth tells of her daughter Persephone being taken by her uncle Hades into the underworld.
 When this happens, Demeter becomes consumed with grief and rage, causing the crops to wither and die.
 This ancient story describes clearly how the nurturing mother can become the devouring mother when her children are threatened or taken away.